 - The related solution is included in clause 6.X.1.

-Layer 2: Interaction (The Frontend) Defines the translation pipeline that converts ambiguous natural language or abstract goals into machine-readable syntax.
-It standardizes Intent Templates, Interaction Modes, and Protocols to ensure unambiguous interpretation.
+Layer 2: Interaction (The Frontend) defines the translation pipeline that converts natural language or abstract goals into machine-readable workflows.
+It focuses on intent templates interaction modes, and ensures unambiguous interpretation.

 - Alignment: Bullet 1a (Constraints on the use and expression of intents).